Tweedbank: Education, sport and landmarks

 The original primary school near the loch was a small school of fewer than 100 pupils and composite classes.
 In 1996 this changed, due to a slightly increasing population, and the school was now able to teach students in separate classrooms organised by their year of schooling.
 In the early 2000s the school expanded due to a significant increase in the local population.

 In addition to residential housing and the Primary School, Tweedbank also boasts an all weather sports complex, an Astroturf football and hockey pitch, an indoor bowling club, a large children's all-weather play area, and the Gun Knowe Loch, which is actually a man-made lake.
 The loch is popular with locals due to its abundance of swans and ducks.
-Amenities located next to the Gun Knowe Loch include a local shop, a hairdressers, and the bar/restaurant Hergés on the Loch, which has outdoor seating available in the summer.
+Amenities located next to the Gun Knowe Loch include a local shop, a hairdressers, and the restaurant, Shanghai Banquet.
 Government offices for Agriculture & Fisheries and the Scottish Public Pensions Agency can also be found within Tweedbank.
+It is also home to the Tempest Brewing Company.

 Tweedbank is the site of the biggest industrial estate in the region.